Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Analytical Framework

-Assumption \ref{ASstochastic} is a stochastic dominance restriction that imposes that the always-observed subpopulation has higher potential treated outcomes than the observed-only-when-treated group.
-This type of assumption is common in the literature \citep{Imai2008,Blanco2013,Huber2015,Huber2017,Bartalotti2021} and is intuitively based on the argument that some sub-groups have more favorable underlying characteristics than others.\footnote{All of our results can be stated if the inequality in Assumption \ref{ASstochastic} holds in the opposite direction.} In our empirical application, it imposes that the always-employed subpopulation has higher potential formality when treated than the employed-only-when-treated subpopulation.
+Assumption \ref{ASstochastic} is a stochastic dominance restriction that imposes that the always-observed sub-population has higher potential treated outcomes than the observed-only-when-treated group.
+This type of assumption is common in the literature \citep{Imai2008,Blanco2013,Huber2015,Huber2017,Bartalotti2021} and is intuitively based on the argument that some sub-groups have more favorable underlying characteristics than others.
+In our empirical application, it imposes that the always-employed sub-population has higher potential formality when treated than the employed-only-when-treated sub-population. {This assumption is plausible if individuals with better employment status are more likely to have better (i.e., formal) jobs because they are more productive or skillful.
+However, this assumption will be invalid if always-employed individuals have jobs because they are willing to accept any working opportunity, even if it is an informal job.}